SC

 • Total Savings = Savings Per Unit × Number of Units You Need

 Example: Product A costs $3.49 for 12 oz → $0.291/oz.
 Product B costs $5.29 for 20 oz → $0.265/oz.
 Product B is cheaper per ounce even though it costs more at the register.
+This is why knowing the cost per unit always gives you a clearer picture than the sticker price alone.

 Common Unit Types & When to Use Them